bilumoka/tflapp/README.md

 ### System Requirements

-Make sure that the dotnet cli, dotnet sdk and dotnet runtime are installed on your pc.
+Make sure that the dotnet core cli, dotnet core sdk and dotnet core runtime are installed on your pc.
+See this [link](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore21#prerequisites-with-visual-studio-2017).

 ### Download